ianrasmussen05/programming-languages-2021/discussion-forum.md

 ## Discussion Forum

-For a more collaborative learning experience, I want to reward participation in asking, discussing and answering questions on this [google group]() with up to 5% of the total points, see also [Assessment](assessment.md).
+For a more collaborative learning experience, I want to reward participation in asking, discussing and answering questions on our google group with up to 5% of the total points, see also [Assessment](assessment.md).

 As I want this forum to be a space for collaborative learning, I will grade participation, not the correctness of answers.